 Panel 1: The First Amendment’s Structural Role in Our Democracy

 This panel will discuss whether the First Amendment places affirmative obligations on the government to ensure that American citizens are informed about their government and the world.
 Spurred in part by Jerome Barron’s classic article on First Amendment rights of access to the press, scholars have debated whether the First Amendment merely provides a shield against the government or whether it requires the government to pursue policies that further an informed electorate.

 - David Ardia, Reef C. Ivey II Excellence Fund Term Professor of Law & Co-Director of the Center for Media Law and Policy, University of North Carolina School of Law

 - Jerome Barron, Harold H. Greene Professor of Law Emeritus, George Washington University School of Law

-- Amy Gajda, Class of 1937 Professor of Law, Tule University School of Law
+- Amy Gajda, Class of 1937 Professor of Law, Tulane University School of Law

-- Gregory Margarian, Thomas and Karole Green Professor of Law, Washington University in St. Louis School of Law
+- Gregory Magarian, Thomas and Karole Green Professor of Law, Washington University in St. Louis School of Law

 Panel 2: The First Amendment and the Declining Fourth Estate